vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 - Where email is incapable of passing DMARC with SPF, configure DKIM for the P2 Sender domain on the sending server or mail provider.
   - In this scenario, you must to set your SPF record to [softfail](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/#softfail-or-hardfail) `~all`, this to ensure that the DMARC and DKIM evaluation will always be performed in the absence of a valid SPF validation.

-> **Not recommended**: You should work toward having both SPF and DKIM properly aligned.
+> **Not recommended**: You should work toward having both SPF and DKIM properly aligned

+- Allow SPF to pass using a different P1 sender, such as your email provider’s domain (if supported), and use DKIM on your own domain.
+This method is still DMARC compliant because DKIM matches the P2 sender domain.

+> **Not recommended**: It is not best practice to rely only on DKIM validation.
+If DKIM fails, for example due to slow DNS response, there is no fallback.

 - Not using entries like `a` and `mx`, these mechanisms are often useless and probably should not be included in your SPF record (and other duplicate SPF mechanisms).